-Ques Question 31 Which ONE of the following describes the primary purpose of the Electricity at Work Regu lations 1989?
+VVIIICI TOTAL OF the following describes the primary purpose of the Electron ty at Work Regu Regulations 1989?
 Poss ible answers Answer a) They aim to prevent the loss of time or production in the process of maintaining an electrical supply in a work environment b) They aim to prevent death or injury to any person from electrical causes while working or in a work environment c) They aim to improve electrical working practices to provide a more efficient use of tools and equipment in a work environment d) They aim to reduce death or injury to an acceptable level to any person from electrical causes while working or in a work environment

-Ques Question 32 A 'permit-to-work' system is a formal written system used to control certain types of work that are potentially hazardous. fy the elements which must be included on a 'permit-to-work' docum ible answers Answer a) Date of issue, description of work, points of contact, signature of document receiver b) Date and time of issue, location of work, points of isolation, signatures of issuer and receiver c) Date and time of issue, cost of work, points of switching, signature of Company director d) Date and time of issue, description of work, points of switching, signatures of the working party
+A 'permit-to-work' system is a formal written system used to control certain types of work that are potentially hazardous.

+Identify the elements which must be included on a 'permit-to-work' document?

+Poss ible answers Answer a) Date of issue, description of work, points of contact, signature of document receiver b) Date and time of issue, location of work, points of isolation, signatures of issuer and receiver c) Date and time of issue, cost of work, points of switching, signature of Company director d) Date and time of issue, description of work, points of switching, signatures of the working party